v5ma/selfawarenetworks/sanwiki/pages/gamma-wave-consideration-sandwich.md

   -> proprioceptive, interoceptive, and external sensory return
 ```

+This traffic model also needs a conscious-membership boundary.
+Phase compatibility may help a
+candidate interact with an active assembly, but gamma power or coherence alone does not admit content
+to consciousness.
+The current SAN synthesis requires recurrent recruitment, reciprocal influence,
+relative causal dominance, and a new capacity for flexible consequence.
+Inhibition, detuning,
+competition, adaptation, or loss of reciprocal influence can let content leave while learned memory
+constraints remain.
+See [[latent-pattern-conscious-rendering-transition|From Latent Pattern to
+Conscious Rendering]].

 The 2024 article's vertical/horizontal and front/back language is a teaching geometry, not a claim
 that all cortical traffic follows one anatomical axis or one six-layer sequence.
 The relevant
 laminar origins, termination patterns, thalamic relays, and oscillatory relationships must be